 Position Number: 77907468

-At least a Master’s degree from an accredited college or university with major course of study in data science, statistics, natural sciences, or a related field.
-Must have demonstrable proficiency in data science.
-Five or more years of professional database management experience is preferred.
-Preference may be given to applicants who have experience with fish and wildlife data collection and analysis, relational database management in SQL server, application development, natural resource data management, and/or a doctorate from an accredited college or university in statistics, data science, or one of the natural sciences.
+At least a Master’s degree from an accredited college or university with major course of study in natural sciences, data science, statistics, or a related field.
+Three or more years of professional database management experience is preferred.
+Preference may be given to applicants who have experience with fish and wildlife data collection and analysis, relational database management, application development, natural resource data management, and/or a doctorate from an accredited college or university in statistics, data science, or one of the natural sciences.

 Knowledge, skills, and abilities: